 With technical roles, there comes an assumption that if you LeetCode yourself to death, you will be the job hunt victor.
-But let's be real- interviews are competitions where everyone else is as technically savvy as you (duh, that's why they're competing for the job against you) - so what's your differentiator?
-In most cases, you win the job based on the behavioral/ leadership interview, typically the final round after half a dozen technical screens.
+But let's be real - interviews are competitions where everyone else is as technically savvy as you (that's why they're competing for the job against you) - so what's your differentiator?
+In most cases, you win the job based on the behavioral/leadership interview, typically the final round after half a dozen technical screens.

 At Candor, we can pair you with a senior tech pro in your career track but you can also do some legwork on your own to level up your skills.
 This post will give you basic guidance on how to think about behavioral interviews and put your best foot forward.

-OK, here's how this is going to work- I will start you off with some very basic interview questions that come up all the time.
-I'd like you to put these in a your Google Doc and have 4-5 bullet points of talking points on each + type out a narrative.
+Here's how this is going to work: below, I've listed some very basic interview questions that come up all the time.
+I'd like you to put these in your Google Doc and have 4-5 bullet points of talking points on each.
+Take some time to type out the narrative.

-Share your Google Doc with your peers and ask them to give you honest feedback on what works and what doesn't.
+Share your Google Doc with your peers in the same field or career path.
+Ask them to give you honest feedback on what works and what doesn't.
 If you're up to it, we also recommend recording yourself answering each question and embedding the link in the document.
-Youtube videos work great for this, just make sure they are unlisted.
+YouTube videos work great for this, just make sure they are unlisted.

-Now, let's call your friend who has no idea about what you do.
-Give her the questions to ask ahead of time.
-We very very strongly recommend recording the call so you can listen to it again later.
+Here comes the really uncomfortable part: call your friend who has no idea about what you do.
+Give him or her the questions to ask ahead of time.
+We very strongly recommend recording the call so you can listen to it again later.

-In this call, please pay extra attention to the clarifying questions your friend is asking you- these are the areas you are likely not articulating clearly that you need to work on.
+In this call, please pay extra attention to the clarifying questions your friend is asking you.
+These are the areas you are likely not articulating clearly, and that you'll need to work on.

 This last practice pass is aimed at helping you identify a few things:

-If you're working with a Candor mentor, you will work on these skills intensely and interview with senior professionals in your field who have been part of a hiring committee and have experience working with candidates just like you.
+If you're working with a Candor mentor, you will work on these skills intensely and interview with senior professionals in your field.
 Reach out if you need help!